sgalles/ceylon-webgl/README.md

 * The raw performance of Ceylon itself is improving everyday

-Moreover, if you are not interested in raw-FPS, but want to build a complex application with a 3D display, I suspect that it could be a very valid use case because the static typing helps a lot.
+Moreover, if you are not interested in raw-FPS, but want to build a complex application with a 3D display, I suspect that it could be a very valid use case because the expressiveness of Ceylon helps a lot.

+...And maybe at some point I'll be able to replace the remaining JS code by Ceylon code.

 Was it worthwhile ?
 ---------------------